LottieAnning/LIFE4136_rotation3/README.md

 <a name="further_gatk"></a>

-From observation alone it is clear to see that some individuals are plotting incorrectly.
+From observation alone, it is clear to see that some individuals are plotting incorrectly.
 Individuals such as KAG.03tl plot close to the arenosa end of the scale (left) which is incorrect as we know from Marburger et al., it's pure lyrata.
-Impurity can occur due to many reasons, including: incorrect labelling of samples, sample mix ups in the lab, contamination etc. The below figure shows the other impure individuals, highlighted in yellow:
+Impurity can occur due to many reasons, including incorrect labelling of samples, sample mix-ups in the lab, contamination etc. The below figure shows the other impure individuals, highlighted in yellow:

 ![Annotated Individuals PCA](Figures/annotated_individuals_pca.png)

-Re run the **filter_vcf.sh** script (```./filter_vcf.sh```), changing the '-opre' flag on line 14 to 'filtered_tetraploid.args', adding the '-xcl' flag to line 15 followed by 'samples_to_exclude.args' which is a file provided at the top of the page consisting of the 9 impure individuals and finally change the '--output' flag on line 30 to 'filtered_tetraploids.vcf'.
+Re-run the **filter_vcf.sh** script (```./filter_vcf.sh```), changing the '-opre' flag on line 14 to 'filtered_tetraploid.args', adding the '-xcl' flag to line 15 followed by 'samples_to_exclude.args' which is a file provided at the top of the page consisting of the 9 impure individuals and finally change the '--output' flag on line 30 to 'filtered_tetraploids.vcf'.

 Load this vcf into R (```vcf <- read.vcfR("filtered_tetraploids.vcf")```) and re-run the PCA using the **individuals_PCA.R** script

 ![Filtered PCA](Figures/filtered_pca.png)

-It is obvious by now that PC1 splits individuals closest to arenosa (left), hybrids (central) and pure lyrata (right), thus the populationd which may be allopolyploids are BZD, OCH, FRE, ROK, HAB, LOI, PIL and GYE.
+It is obvious by now that PC1 splits individuals closest to arenosa (left), hybrids (central) and pure lyrata (right), thus the populations which may be allopolyploids are BZD, OCH, FRE, ROK, HAB, LOI, PIL and GYE.
 It is still slightly unclear what PC2 annotates.
 For example, why does BZD cluster on its own?
 Investigating relatedness may clear this up.

 ## 5. Relatedness Calculations